Alan-JH/DIYThrottle/README.md

 # DIYThrottle
-Work in progress flight sim throttle design
+Flight sim throttle design

+I probably wont be uploading better documentation, as it is more difficult and boring than I expected.
+Sorry.

 Version numbers are from Fusion, so they may not increase one by one.